-- (A) Write a pass that prints the set of cells (read and/or written) in a given expression-statement. - (B) Write a pass that prints all those expression-statements which may write to a variable with given name. - (C) Write a pass that prints the kind of data-dependences (RAW, WAR, or WAW), if any, that given two statements may have.
+- (A) Write a pass that prints the set of cells (read and/or written) in a given expression-statement (say, with label "thisStmt"). - (B) Write a pass that prints all those expression-statements which may write to a variable with given name ("thisVar"). - (C) Write a pass that prints the kind of data-dependences (RAW, WAR, or WAW), if any, that given two statements (with labels "11" and "12") may have.